Skip to main content

 Learning Outcomes

-• On completion of the module, students will be able to apply a variety of communication skills, as appropriate for this level of study.
+• Use a range of communication skills, as appropriate at this level of study.

 Assessment method